Skip to main content

 • Total Useful Life - the number of years that assets are expected to be in service before decommission.

-• Bound Type - Horizons can generate a Deterioration Bounds Layer to indicate which subsections are deteriorating as expected, faster than expected, or slower than expected for this parameter on this Asset Group.
+• Bound Type - you can generate a Deterioration Bounds Layer to visualise which subsections are deteriorating as expected, faster than expected, or slower than expected for this parameter on this Asset Group.
 To define the "within bounds" range of expected values for any age, choose one of the following:

 • None - don't define bounds for this parameter.
 A Deterioration Bounds Layer won't be generated for this parameter and Asset Group.

 • Fixed - define a fixed range for the deterioration bounds.
-The upper limit is a fixed amount above the line.
-The lower limit is the same fixed amount below the line.
-This creates a consistent margin for expected condition values at a given age.
+The upper and lower limits are a fixed amount above and below the line, creating a consistent margin for expected condition values.

 • Percentage - define a varying range.
-The upper limit is a percentage above the line.
-The lower limit is the same percentage below the line.
-This creates a proportional margin for expected condition values at a given age.
+The upper and lower limits are a percentage above and below the line, creating a proportional margin for expected condition values.

 • Bound Value - the Fixed or Percentage value of the chosen Bound Type.

 • Method - the method used to calculate the curve.
-Depending on the chosen method, extra settings may appear (see below).
+Extra settings may appear depending on the chosen method (see below).

 Choose the desired Method and edit the settings accordingly.
 The graph above automatically updates to reflect your settings.
-Click Save to confirm your changes or select Reset to revert them.
+Select Save to confirm your changes or Reset to revert them.

 Methods